osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ![](../images/SubprogramCallSequenceDiagram.png)

 ### Editing Subprogram Call Sequences
-To change a subprogram call's place in the order of a subprogram call sequence, right-click on the desired subprogram call and select *Move Up* or *Move Down*.
+The subprogram call's order in the subprogram call sequence can be changed from the *AADL* tab of the *Properties* view.

+1. Double-click on the desired subprogram call sequence.
+1. Select the *AADL* tab of the *Properties* view.
+1. Select the desired subprogram call in the table of the *Call Order* section.
+1. Select *Up* or *Down*.

 ## Annexes
 The graphical editor supports creating Annex Libraries and Annex Subclauses in appropriate AADL packages and classifiers, respectively.